alexpacheco/lurc/slurm.md

 * A job can be considered as a user’s request to use a certain amount of resources for a certain amount of time

-* The batch queuing system determines
+* The Scheduler or queuing system determines
     - The order jobs are executed
     - On which node(s) jobs are executed